sawft99/Obsidian-SecPlus/Sec+/Chapter 6 - Hardening/Unnecessary Applications.md

 - Every app introduces additional code and therefore <u>additional vulnerabilities</u>
 	- Leaves opportunities for more zero days and other vulnerabilities
 - Administrators practice [[#Least Functionality]]
-- Personal computers are more likely to unnecessary programs
+- Personal computers are more likely to have unnecessary programs

 # Least Functionality
 ---